Kindred Heart, You're Not Cold

 Yes, maybe her bad luck would cancel out his.

 Hehe, oops.
 I thought this was going to be a lot shorter. :P So it wasn't.
 But this was too sweet to pass up!
-XD I really adore Drucy and I look forward to doing more.
-Anyone who's read Week in Hell or Pandora's Little Pithos of Preteens knows of some of the things Lucy mentioned.
-So they're kinda spoilers, but that just makes thing more fun, right? :D
+XD I really adore Drucy, and I look forward to doing more.
+Anyone who's read Week in Hell or Pandora's Little Pithos of Preteens by me knows of some of the things Lucy mentioned.
+So they're kinda spoilers, but that just makes things more fun, right? :D This fic also kinda goes with "Witch, Thy Name Is 'Fury,'" which is Drolly—Draco/Molly II.